bensadel/Google-XSS-Game/README.md

 <br>

-The goal of Level 3 is to trigger a pop-up JavaScript alert() within the frame.
-This can be achieved by manually editing the address in the URL bar.
-The behavior of the URL bar changed based on what image is selected.
-If the URL address is edited so that a number outside of 1, 2, or 3 is inputted, a blank screen will show.
-Additionally, if any text besides an integar is input, Image NaN is returned.
-Hence, the only way to inject a script is by using an apostrophe(') symbol after the pound(#) symbol.
+The goal of Level 3 is to trigger a JavaScript alert() pop-up within the frame.
+This can be achieved by manually editing the URL in the address bar.
+The behavior of the URL changes based on the selected image.
+If a number outside of 1, 2, or 3 is entered, a blank screen appears.
+If any text other than an integer is input, "Image NaN" is returned.
+Therefore, the only way to inject a script is by using an apostrophe (') after the pound (#) symbol.
+Injecting a script tag won't work, so another way to trigger an alert is by using the onerror attribute.

 <br>